Mhopkinsinc/NHL94SNESVault/README.md

 - Interested in tweaking things?
 Start by forking the project, then branch out from the issue you've pinpointed to initiate your modifications.
     - Create a pull request for review

+## Usage

+- This project is intended for educational purposes and should be used ethically and legally.
+Please ensure that you adhere to the following guidelines when using the tools and files provided in this repository.
+    -1.
+A legally obtained copy of the ROM that corresponds to the files and tools in this repository.
+This project does not endorse or promote piracy.
+Ownership of the original ROM is mandatory.